sirbrillig/taboo.vim/README.md

 To set your own mappings, refer to the following available commands:

 * `TabooRenameTab <arg>`: Renames the current tab with the name provided.
-* `TabooRenameTabPrompt`: As above but ask for the name via prompt.
+* `TabooRenameTabPrompt`: As above but asks for the name via prompt.
 * `TabooOpenTab <arg>`: Opens a new tab and and gives it the name provided.
-* `TabooOpenTabPrompt`: As above but ask for the name via prompt.
+* `TabooOpenTabPrompt`: As above but asks for the name via prompt.
-* `TabooResetName`: Remove the custom label associated with the current tab.
+* `TabooResetName`: Removes the custom label associated with the current tab.

 ### Settings